pddenhar/pddenhar.github.io/_posts/2015-06-09-ubuntu-udev-naming-rules.md

 ---
 The poorly documented and understood udev system on Ubuntu now generates persistent device names for network hardware, which is a step up from the old system where device names would be reassigned at boot and hardware changes could make assosciating a name with a physical insterface very frustrating.
 I wanted to take this a step further and generate meaningful custom names for different classes of hardware.

 Specifically, much of the work I do involves USB 4G modems that appear as an emulated ethernet device.
 I want specific modems to recieve device names other than eth(x) to refect the networks they run on and the hardware they use.
 For example, I want Pantech UML 295s to appear as vz(x) instead of eth(x).
-Previously, I had been doing this the manual way recommended any time this question is asked on the internet and modifying the `/etc/udev/rules.d/70-persistent-net.rules` file to change the name of a device after it had been plugged in.
+Previously, I had been doing this the manual way that gets recommended any time this question is asked on the internet and modifying the `/etc/udev/rules.d/70-persistent-net.rules` file to change the name of a device after it had been plugged in.
 For example:

 {% highlight bash %}
 # USB device 0x10a9:0x6064 (cdc_ether)